giantrocketship/grs-standards/sections/code-structure.md

 ### Exceptions (`app/Exceptions/`)

-Custom exception classes.

 **Guidelines:**
 - Use the `Exception` suffix
 - Organize by module
-- Provide meaningful error messages and context
+- Provide meaningful messages and context

 ### Policies (`app/Policies/`)

-Authorization policies for models.

 **Guidelines:**
 - Use the `Policy` suffix